SeemaGopalakrishnan/End-to-End-Data-Analytics-Pipeline-on-AWS-with-S3-Glue-Athena-QuickSight/README.md

-# End-to-End-Data-Engineering-Project-on-AWS-using-S3-Athena-Glue-and-QuickSight
-End-to-End Data Engineering Project on AWS using S3, Athena, Glue, and QuickSight
+End to End Data Analytics Pipeline on AWS with S3, Glue, Athena & QuickSight